 Learn from DIYers

-You can go to Lifehacker to learn how to make a pair of safety glasses out of a soda bottle.
-The glasses even look pretty legit.
-Yet most of us know they won’t protect against any significant hazard.
-In fact, the post makes it clear that these glasses are meant to protect against a marshmallow shooter only and won’t protect against even “minor debris.”
+You can visit Lifehacker to discover how to create a pair of safety glasses using a soda bottle.
+The glasses even appear quite legitimate.
+However, most of us understand they won’t protect against any serious hazards.
+In fact, the post clarifies that these glasses are intended to shield against a marshmallow shooter only and won’t guard against even “minor debris."

-Unfortunately, some DIYers seek to protect themselves from more than just marshmallows.
-Just check out the photos with this post.
-After you stop laughing at the ridiculousness of the “protection” this DIY eyewear offers, consider some important lessons regarding safety eyewear that we can learn from these DIYers.
+Unfortunately, some DIY enthusiasts aim to protect themselves from more than just marshmallows.
+Just look at the photos accompanying this post.
+After you stop laughing at the absurdity of the “protection” this DIY eyewear provides, consider some important lessons about safety eyewear that we can learn from these DIYers.

 They’re wearing the wrong type of protection.

-About 40% of workers receiving eye injuries were wearing some form of protective eyewear when the accident occurred.
-Unfortunately, it was the wrong kind of protection for the task at hand.
+About 40% of workers who sustained eye injuries wore protective eyewear when the accidents occurred.
+Unfortunately, it was not the correct type of protection for the task.

-Some examples… Only eyewear designed for welding protection should be worn when welding, not fashion sunglasses.
-Swim goggles are great in the water, but they won’t do much against an errant chainsaw or flying tree limb.
-The correct type of protection is necessary for the prevention of injuries.
-Not just any type of covering over the eyes will do.
+Some examples include the following: Only eyewear designed explicitly for welding should be used during welding, not fashion sunglasses.
+Swim goggles are effective in water but won’t protect against a stray chainsaw or flying tree limb.
+Correct protection is essential for preventing injuries; not just any eye covering will suffice.

-What’s more, the wrong eye protection for the job often leads to visibility issues that introduce a whole new set of hazards.
-After all, if you can’t see because of fog, scratches, reflection or bright light, what good is having a pop bottle over your face?
+Moreover, inappropriate eye protection for a job can often lead to visibility problems that create a new set of hazards.
+After all, if you can’t see because of fog, scratches, glare, or bright light, what good is having a bottle over your face?

 The protection is simply inadequate.